The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 For Scholar, we have several methods of shielding.
 Adloquium heals for 300 potency and then provides a shield equalling 125% the amount healed.
 If it crits, an additional shield is applied for an extra 125% of what was healed.
 Succor shields for 125% of the value healed, so a 180 heal and a 225 potency shield.
 A succor that heals for 4,500 will have a 5,625 shield, whereas an Adloquium that heals for 10,000 will only have a 12,500 shield, unless it crits.
 Consolation and Seraphic Veil each apply shields equaling their respective values.

 Shielding has a few interesting aspects to note.
 One of which is the delay before a shield actually applies to party members.
 This can be to both the Scholar’s benefit or their detriment.
 If Succor is cast too late, the delay on the shield may mean that it won’t take effect until after damage has already happened.
-For extremely hard hitting mechanics such as Ion Efflux in O12s, a shield can be life or death for the survival of the party.
+For extremely hard hitting mechanics such as Ion Efflux in O12S, a shield can be life or death for the survival of the party.
 Heals and shielding do not apply at once They roll out based on the distance of the target from the Scholar.
 This can result in server ticks killing people when the last person to get the shield doesn’t have it registered when the raidwide happens.
 This can result in a death, so make sure your shields are applied early enough for outgoing damage.

 This delay in itself is not always a hindrance.
 If there are two back-to-back raid wide instances of damage, it is possible to time a Succor so that the heal will get the party before the first hit, and the shield will register after the damage.
 Heals apply as soon as the cast completes (though they do not hit everyone at once).

 > **Aspected AST Shields override SCH shields, they do not stack.**

-This is important because you could have a 50,000 shield on someone and a 500 NOCT shield would override it.
+This is important because you could have a 50,000 shield on someone and a 500 Noct shield would override it.
 It is extremely frustrating that this interaction exists, but it has been like this AST’s addition to the game.
 Unlike when overwriting your own Galvanize shield, the shield size is irrelevant when it comes to Noct and Galvanize overwriting.
 NOCT/SCH don’t go well together unless the group has a set plan for shielding that prevents this interaction from happening.

 **Conversely, Celestial Intersection, Celestial Opposition, and Neutral Sect shields all stack with Scholar’s Galvanize/Veil.
 They are not nocturnal fields.
 These can all be stacked for massive shielding on the party.**